Joint Communication Scheduling and Resource Allocation for Distributed Edge Learning: Seamless Integration in Next-Generation Wireless Networks: Introduction

-In this work, we investigate \ac{JCSRA} for the coexistence of HB traffic services and DL within one CR.
-For the sake of modeling clarity, this work will use vanilla FL as an example of DL.
-Other types of DL (e.g., the asynchronous DL or the overlapping FL framework mentioned previously) are also applicable using similar principles.
-The aim of the work is to demonstrate the necessity and the hidden complexity of the \emph{multiple-server JCSRA} problem, along with the potentially large gap and completion time estimation error that can occur compared to the rigid allocation and single-server JCSRA.
-The key contributions of this work are as follows: \begin{itemize}[leftmargin=11pt] \item To the best of our knowledge, this work is the first formulation of a time-step-wise resource allocation and computational speed optimization problem aimed at minimizing the end latency of a CR of vanilla FL under an energy budget constraint when coexisting with HB traffic.
-The formulation captures the full complexity of the system and motivates the necessity of JCSRA schemes. \item To address the intractability of the time-step-wise problem, we assume a large-scale coherence time, which enables us to optimize w.r.t. the average channel information due to the potentially large model size to be communicated.
+In this work, we investigate \ac{JCSRA} for the coexistence of HB traffic services and DL within {an arbitrary} CR for any given client selection.
+The proposed JCSRA framework operates within a CR and does not alter the FL update rule or convergence behavior.
+For the sake of modeling clarity, this work will use vanilla FL as a representative example of DL.
+Any synchronous DL framework can be adapted using the same design principles. {In contrast, asynchronous or overlapping DL frameworks could also benefit conceptually, but incorporating them would require additional scheduling granularity and unmanageable optimization complexity. } The aim of the work is to demonstrate the necessity and the hidden complexity of the \emph{multiple-server JCSRA} problem, along with the potentially large gap and completion time estimation error that can occur compared to the rigid allocation and single-server JCSRA.
+The key contributions of this work are as follows: \begin{itemize}[leftmargin=11pt] \item To the best of our knowledge, this work is the first formulation of a time-slot-wise resource allocation and computational speed optimization problem aimed at minimizing the end latency of a CR of vanilla FL under an energy budget constraint when coexisting with HB traffic.
+The formulation captures the full complexity of the system and motivates the necessity of JCSRA schemes. \item To address the intractability of the {time-slot-wise problem,} we assume a large-scale coherence time, which enables us to optimize w.r.t. the average channel information due to the potentially large model size to be communicated.
 From the assumption, we propose an equivalent tractable session-based optimization framework that jointly controls the downlink and uplink duration of each session, allocation of RBs of the coexisting DL and HB traffic within each session, and the computational capacity under energy budget constraints.
-Necessary and sufficient feasibility conditions have been established. \item We identify and theoretically prove that the optimal JCSRA system is in general not in a single-server form.
-Furthermore, we establish that the non-preemptive and non-idle properties remain in the multi-server case.
+Necessary and sufficient feasibility conditions have been established. \item We identify and theoretically prove that the optimal JCSRA system is in general not in a single-server form (sequential transmission).
+Furthermore, we establish that the non-preemptive and non-idle properties remain in the multi-server case (where multiple clients can transmit simultaneously).